Multi-messenger lensing time delay as a probe of the graviton mass

+Note that a graviton charge would be partially degenerate with a graviton mass, as discussed in \cite{Nair:2024xdb}.

-Overall, we have shown that a single multi-messenger lensed event can probe the graviton mass in a fully model-independent fashion and constrain $m< 3 \cdot 10^{-23}$ eV/c$^{2}$ using the time delay between different images.
+Overall, we have shown that a single multimessenger lensed event can probe the graviton mass in a fully model-independent fashion and constrain $m< 3 \cdot 10^{-23}$eV/c$^{2}$ using the time delay between different images.

-We have mentioned that lensed gravitational wave signals are expected to be rare, with only one observed multiply-imaged signal every $\sim 1500$ detections.
+We have mentioned that lensed gravitational wave signals are expected to be rare, with only one observed multiply imaged signal every $\sim 1500$ detections.
 While the current number of GW detections and the absence of comprehensive all-sky coverage in the EM domain make the detection of a golden event currently unlikely, the methods described in this paper may be used in the foreseeable future.
 Over the coming decade, gravitational-wave astronomy will see significant advancements with the advent of LISA, Einstein Telescope, and Cosmic Explorer.
-The latter two in particular forecast detections in the thousands \cite{Maggiore:2019uih, Evans:2021gyd}, and with new surveys such as LSST monitoring large portions of the sky, there is a chance to observe a multi-messenger strongly lensed event, which will enable a fully model-independent probe of the graviton mass.
+The latter two in particular forecast detections in the thousands \cite{Maggiore:2019uih, Evans:2021gyd}, and with new surveys such as LSST monitoring large portions of the sky, there is a chance to observe a multimessenger strongly lensed event, which will enable a fully model-independent probe of the graviton mass.